alexfernandez/alexfernandez.github.io/2017/build-your-own-devops-infrastructure.md

 `aws-sdk` library from Amazon, which has a, let's say, somewhat quirky interface.

+Our adapter library
 [`lib/aws.js`](https://github.com/alexfernandez/infra/blob/master/lib/aws.js)
+has functions to:

-has functions to find out instance ids for a number of servers, create and terminate instances, and get the CPU of an instance.
+* find out instance ids for a number of servers,
+* create and terminate instances,
+* and get the CPU load of an instance.

 It will become clear in a minute why these are needed.

 ### Orchestrator